Listen to previous wake seminars

-Located in the cultural heart of Belfast and spread over a variety of historical venues, Wake is a five-day transgressive festival that mixes the best in incendiary intellectual exploration with underground art, music, magic, comedy, cabaret, tours and talks to forge an experience that embodies the destabilizing essence of pyrotheology.
+Located in the cultural heart of Belfast (which won World’s Best Region for Tourism in 2017 by Lonely Planet) and spread over a variety of historical venues, WAKE is a five-day transgressive festival that mixes the best in incendiary intellectual exploration with underground art, music, magic, comedy, cabaret, tours and talks to forge an experience that embodies the destabilizing essence of pyrotheology.

-Wake is a pop-up community that creates a space for radical ideas and personal rupture.
+WAKE is a pop-up community that creates a space for radical ideas and personal rupture.
 It brings together a ragtag collection of dissidents, heretics, fools and fundamentalists from all over the globe.
-People who want to spend five days forging deep friendships, bidding farewell to old religious, political and cultural gods, and learning how to affirm life in all its dirt and depth.
+People who want to spend five days forging friendships, bidding farewell to old gods, and learning how to affirm life in all its dirt and depth.

 What are the dates?